hashkat/hashkat/docs/input.md

 ```python
 lua_script: INTERACT.lua
 ```

-**lua_script** contains all the script for interactive mode.
-It is highly recommended to keep this variable as 'INTERACT.lua', since that is the default Lua script in the **hashkat** directory.
+'lua_script' contains all the script for interactive mode.
+It is highly recommended to keep this variable as 'INTERACT.lua', since that is the default Lua script in the **#k@** directory.

 #### Use Barabasi